the-corg/full-stack-open/README.md

 ### a.
 React Router
 ### b.
 Custom hooks
 - `part7/anecdotes-query`: Exercises 7.1-7.6, working with React Router and custom hooks
+- `part7/country-hook`: Exercise 7.7, implementing a custom hook that fetches data from a REST API
+- `part7/ultimate-hooks`: Exercise 7.8, implementing a custom hook that communicates with the backend
+### c.
+More about styles
 In progress...

 ---